deanjlovett/hacker-rank/20-easy-alternating-characters/README.md

 # **notes**

-solutions in javascript, typescript, python 3, Java, C, & C++
+solutions in javascript, python 3, C, & C++

 # **how to run**